pityka/nspl/README.md

 Maven coordinates:

-* JVM AWT backend: `libraryDependencies += "io.github.pityka" %% "nspl-awt" % "0.0.???"`
+* For jvm: `libraryDependencies += "io.github.pityka" %% "nspl-awt" % "0.0.???"`
-* JVM SVG via scalatags: `libraryDependencies += "io.github.pityka" %% "nspl-scalatags-jvm" % "0.0.???"`
-* scala-js svg via scalatags: `libraryDependencies += "io.github.pityka" %% "nspl-scalatags-js" % "0.0.???"`
-* scala-js canvas via scalatags: `libraryDependencies += "io.github.pityka" %% "nspl-canvas-js" % "0.0.???"`
+* For canvas (Scala.js): `libraryDependencies += "io.github.pityka" %% "nspl-canvas-js" % "0.0.???"`

 ## Version policy

-nspl uses 'early-semver' versioning enforced with https://github.com/scalacenter/sbt-version-policy.
+nspl uses the recommended versioning scheme enforced with https://github.com/scalacenter/sbt-version-policy.

 ## How to build the website
 The website is built with [hugo](https://gohugo.io/) and the [hugo-book](https://github.com/alex-shpak/hugo-book) theme.